Rebranding and rebuilding a design system for creatives

-I joined Envato Elements to completely redesign the interface.
+I joined Envato Elements to completely redesign the interface and design system.
 We re-branded to speak the language of our creative audience while placing our content at the center, and massively reduced design and tech debt.

 Lead Product Designer